Indonesia–Papua New Guinea relations

-Indonesia and Papua New Guinea share an 820 km border that has raised tensions and ongoing diplomatic issues over many decades.
+For Indonesia, Papua New Guinea is an important country as it is one of three countries sharing a land border with Indonesia.
+The two countries share an 820 km border that has raised tensions and ongoing diplomatic issues over many decades.

 Indonesia is represented in Papua New Guinea with an embassy in Port Moresby and a consulate in Vanimo, while Papua New Guinea is represented in Indonesia with an embassy in Jakarta and a consulate-general in Jayapura.
 Both nations are members of APEC, Non-Aligned Movement and the United Nations.